 Our 2017 Barbera is produced with fruit from Rancho Victoria in Amador County.
-Barbera is one of the few varietals we source from outside of Calaveras County given that Barbera likes the higher elevations and slightly cooler evening temperatures.
+Barbera is one of the few varietals we source from outside of Calaveras County, but it's still very local being less than 50 miles away from Murphys.
 This vintage is complex with layered aromas of raspberry and cherry and flavors or blackberry with a nice lightly spiced finish.
 Aging in French oak barrels adds increased complexity and hints of vanilla.

 Fruit for this vintage comes to us from the Rancho Victoria Vineyards in Amador County.